 A collection and review of important documents

 For many adoptive families, the home study can be intimidating.
 It may feel that someone is coming into your home and judging you, especially with something you want so badly hanging in the balance.
 It’s important to remember, however, that the social worker who completes your home study is only there to help.
-He or she is just another of the adoption professionals that will help you on the road to becoming adoptive parents!
+They are just another of the adoption professionals that will help you on the road to becoming adoptive parents!

 Once you’ve chosen an Arkansas adoption home study professional to work with, you’ll want to begin gathering everything required for the documentation phase.
-This is the part that will take the longest of the entire home study, so readying all the documentation your home study provider needs in a timely manner is critical.
-You should begin rounding up the following:
+This is the part that often takes the longest of the entire home study, so readying all the documentation your home study provider needs in a timely manner is critical.

-Health Statements.
-Make sure everyone in your family has up-to-date physical exams and gather the records.
-You should also expect to provide information about yourselves, such as height, weight, smoking status, etc. If mental health has ever been a struggle for either parent, you will most likely need a statement from you physician, psychologist or therapist stating that you’re healthy enough to be a parent.
+Health Statements: Make sure everyone in your family has up-to-date physical exams and gather the records.
+You should also expect to provide information about yourselves, such as height, weight, smoking status, and more.
+If mental health has ever been a struggle for either you or your spouse, you will most likely need a statement from your physician, psychologist or therapist stating that you’re healthy enough to be a parent.

-Background Checks.
-Each member in your family must undergo Arkansas criminal background checks.
-Arkansas laws also requires a federal background check as well as a check of the child abuse and neglect registries in other states you may have lived in during the previous five years.
+Background Checks: Each member in your family must undergo Arkansas criminal background checks.
+Arkansas law also requires a federal background check, as well as a check of child abuse and neglect registries in other states you lived in during the previous five years.

-Autobiographical Statements.
-Both you and your partner will write stories about your lives, including your childhoods, any struggles with infertility, and other important events.
-This will prepare the social worker for your in-home visit and help him or her get to know you better.
+Autobiographical Statements: Both you and your partner will write stories about your lives, including your childhoods, any struggles with infertility, and other important events.
+This will prepare the social worker for your in-home visit and help them get to know you better.

 An adoption home study may seem stressful, but it can actually be broken down into a few simple steps:

-Confirm all information and notarize the home study document.
+Step 7: Confirm all information and notarize the Arkansas home study document.